 What might a collaboration policy for writing look like?

-For our class your collaboration with others must be limited to reviewing.
+For our class, your collaboration with others must be limited to reviewing.
 You can and should seek out trusted reviewers for your writing, including peers inside the class, friends outside the class, and the tutors in the Hixon Writing Center.
 Listen critically to their thoughts about your work-in-progress.
 Decide how useful their feedback seems, and figure out how you will translate their comments into the improvement of your work.
-You cannot, however, ask or allow anyone to co-author or edit your essay; no one but you can generate new language or make decisions about how to reorganize or otherwise change the essay.
+You cannot, however, ask or allow anyone to co-author or edit your essay.
+(See our course generative AI policy for more information about how you may or may not use those tools in your wriitng.)

 You are not allowed to collaborate with professional co-authors, reviewers, or editors outside of Caltech who are remunerated for their work on your writing.

 If you find yourself in a gray area related to collaboration, bring your concerns to the professor before submitting the essay, when we can work through them together.
 If overcollaboration is discovered after the essay is submitted, it will be referred to the Board of Control.